OscarPQuezada/OscarPQuezada/README.md

 - 🌱 My name is Oscar, I am Chilean, welcome to my GitHub home page
 - ⚡ I know Python
 - 😄 And a little bit of CSS, JavaScript, AWS, AWS Lambda, PostgreSQL etc.
-- 💖 Love the movies, tv series and travel
+- 💖 Love the movies, tv series and animals 🐶
 - 🔥 One is never too old to learn.
 </div>
 <br/>